aav7fl/website/_posts/2019-12-01-achieving-remote-starter-serenity.md

 ### Disabling the Double Alarms

 > The car's default alarm will chirp alongside the aftermarket remote starter system whenever locking/unlocking.
-This let's everyone know that the car is _twice_ as secure.
+This lets everyone know that the car is _twice_ as secure.

 This one was a super simple Google search away.
 All I had to do was: